Melaleuca viminalis

-Melaleuca viminalis, commonly known as weeping bottlebrush or creek bottlebrush, is a plant in the myrtle family Myrtaceae, and is endemic to New South Wales, Queensland and Western Australia.
-(Some Australian state herbaria continue to use the name Callistemon viminalis.)
+Melaleuca viminalis, also referred to as Callistemon viminalis in Australia and commonly known as weeping bottlebrush, creek bottlebrush or drooping bottlebrush, is a species of flowering plant in the myrtle family Myrtaceae, and is endemic to eastern Australia but naturalised in other states and introduced to some other countries.
 It is a multi-trunked, large shrub or tree with hard bark, often pendulous foliage and large numbers of bright red bottlebrush flowers in spring and summer.
-It is possibly the most commonly cultivated melaleuca in gardens and its cultivars are often grown in many countries.
+It is one of the most commonly cultivated of the bottlebrushes, and its cultivars are often grown in many countries.

 Description

 Melaleuca viminalis is a large shrub or small tree growing to 10 m tall with hard, fibrous, furrowed bark, a number of trunks and usually pendulous branches.
 Its leaves are arranged alternately and are 25-138 mm long, 3-27 mm wide, more or less flat, very narrow elliptical to narrow egg-shaped with the narrower end towards the base and the other end tapering to a sharp point.
 The leaves have a mid-vein, 9-27 lateral veins and large number of conspicuous oil glands.

-The flowers are bright red and are arranged in spikes on and around the ends of branches which continue to grow after flowering.
+The flowers are bright red and are arranged in spikes on and around the ends of branches that continue to grow after flowering.
 The spikes are 35-50 mm in diameter and 40-100 mm long with 15 to 50 individual flowers.
 The petals are 3.4-5.9 mm long and fall off as the flower ages and the stamens are arranged in five bundles around the flower.
 The bundles are sometimes obscure but each contains 9 to 14 stamens.
 Flowering occurs from September to December and often sporadically throughout the year.
 Flowering is followed by fruit which are woody capsules, 3.8-4.8 mm long and 5-6 mm in diameter.

 Taxonomy and naming

 This species was first formally described in 1788 by Joseph Gaertner, who gave it the name Metrosideros viminalis in De Fructibus et Seminibus Plantarum.
-In 1984, Norman Brice Byrnes transerred the species to Melaleuca as M. viminalis in the journal Austrobaileya.
+In 1984, Norman Brice Byrnes transferred the species to Melaleuca as M. viminalis in the journal Austrobaileya.